 A Studio Evolves into a One-Bedroom Home

-A first-time homeowner banks on the right layout
+First-time homeowner banks on the right layout for his junior one-bedroom apartment

 Guest blog post by Sweeten homeowner Paul